Quakers -- Great Britain

-Scope and Content note This collection is composed of Paul M. James's single volume manuscript, entitled; "Cromwell and the Quakers: A Historical Dissertation."
-The manuscript compares the lives of Oliver Cromwell and George Fox, their relationship to each other, and their affect on the Puritan movement in England.
-The manuscript was James's thesis for his B.A. from University College, University of Wales, in 1952.
+Overview Paul M. James's manuscript, entitled "Cromwell and the Quakers: A Historical Dissertation," compares the lives of Oliver Cromwell and George Fox, their relationship to each other, and their affect on the Puritan movement in England.
+The manuscript was James's thesis for his bachelor's from University College, University of Wales, in 1952.

 Scope and Contents This collection consists of one volume of transcribed minutes.
 The minutes were transcribed by Sarah Dillwyn, and were originally from London Yearly Meeting in 1794, signed by Mary Copper.

-Scope and Content note This collection is comprised of the single volume oversize manuscript written by Joshua Maule, describing Hannah Hall's religious visit to England, Scotland, and Ireland.
+Overview This manuscript, written by Joshua Maule, describes Hannah Hall's religious visit to England, Scotland, and Ireland.
 The manuscript describes her trip, including details of her travel, meetings attended, and Quaker families visited.
 The volume includes extracts of some of Hall's letters.